Drug crisis in Scotland: Council areas

-City council areas have a higher mortality rate then predominately rural areas.
-This is especially poignant in Dundee and Glasgow which have the worst drug-misuse mortality rate in the country (two times higher then the national average).
-In the City of Edinburgh, Drug related deaths have tripled from the 2000-2004 period to 2016-2020.
+City council areas have a higher mortality rate than predominately rural areas.
+This is especially poignant in Dundee and Glasgow which have the worst drug-misuse mortality rate in the country (two times higher than the national average).
+In the City of Edinburgh, drug related deaths tripled from the period of 2000 to 2004 and 2016 to 2020.

 Types of drugs

-Traditionally, Opioids have been the main drug and consist of the majority of drug-related deaths in Scotland when a drug can be implicated.
-However since 2015, Benzodiazepines, more prominently street Benzodiazepines, cocaine and gabapentin have risen dramatically in implicated drugs.
+Traditionally, opioids have been the main drug and consist of the majority of drug-related deaths in Scotland when a drug can be implicated.
+However, since 2015, benzodiazepines, more prominently street Benzodiazepines, cocaine and gabapentin, have risen dramatically in implicated drugs.
 Street Benzodiazepines account for 72% of drug related deaths, in certain areas of Scotland this figure changes.
-For example in the City of Dundee this rises to 82% of deaths implicated.
+For example, in the City of Dundee this rises to 82% of deaths implicated.

 Gender divide

 Men have double the mortality rate to drug misuse then women.
 Approximately 72% of victims to drug misuse were male in 2019 to 28% females.